umd-mith/sg-data/data/intro/clean/introduction.md

 reveal: see, e.g., transcription pages 153 (line 6) and 159 (line 24)
-for someone altering the date of Alphonse Frankenstein's letter from 2 June in Draft to 12 May in *1818.*^47^ Sometimes the Fair Copy is involved in this—e.g., MWS dated one of Elizabeth's letters 18 February in Draft, altered it there to 18 May, introduced the date of April in the Fair Copy only to cancel it and settle on 18 May, which became the date in *1818* (see transcription pages 537 and 647).
+for someone altering the date of Alphonse Frankenstein's letter from 2 June in Draft to 12 May in *1818.*^47^ Sometimes the Fair Copy is involved in this---e.g., MWS dated one of Elizabeth's letters 18 February in Draft, altered it there to 18 May, introduced the date of April in the Fair Copy only to cancel it and settle on 18 May, which became the date in *1818* (see transcription pages 537 and 647).
 It is clear